Dec 02, 2016

-New Online Course - School Age Child Care.
-We are pleased to announce that we have added our newest e-Learning course titled "School Age Child Care" to our course catalog.
-During this fully narrated course trainees will learn important information pertaining to School Age Child Care Programs.
+New Online Course: Expulsion and Suspension Prevention Strategies.
+We are pleased to announce that we have added our newest e-Learning course titled "Expulsion and Suspension Prevention Strategies" to our course catalog.
+During this fully narrated course trainees will learn important information pertaining to the definition of the terms expulsion and suspension; research and statistics about expulsion and suspension of children in early childhood programs; negative effects expulsion and prevention can have on young children and their families, and preventative measures that can be taken to reduce the amount of suspensions and expulsions that occur in early childhood.
 Learning points of the training are enhanced throughout using video clips and interactive exercises.

 The New York State Office of Children and Family Services, Bureau of Training offers FREE 24/7 online Mandated Reporter Training in Child Abuse and Neglect/Maltreatment Identification.